 Final decision1 July

 We set the maximum taxi non-cash payment surcharge in Victoria.
 The surcharge applies when a taxi passenger pays for a fare using non-cash payment transactions options, including credit, debit and charge card.
 The maximum surcharge is currently five per cent.

 What our consultation paper tells you

+We are reviewing the maximum surcharge to apply from August 2019.
 Our Taxi Non-cash Payment Surcharge Review 2019: Consultation Paper marks the start of our first review of the non-cash payment surcharge for taxis.

 This paper aims to give stakeholders: